 What is a Casket?

-Often confused with a funerary box a casket is a decorative box that is commonly smaller than a chest.
+Often confused with a funerary box, a casket is a decorative box that is commonly smaller than a chest.
 In the present day they are used to contain jewellery and trinkets, therefore are popular gifts and purchases to be used on dressing tables and even sideboards.

-Here at AC Silver we have had many styles of caskets in our inventory, each culture showcases a different style which compliments their known techniques:
+Here at AC Silver, we have had many styles of caskets in our inventory; each culture showcases a different style which compliments their known techniques:

 The Freedom Casket

 There is one style of casket that would commonly be used for paperwork alone, and that would be the Freedom Casket.
 This decorative piece would be used to present a person with an important document and in the 19th century this would be a sealed freedom scroll; a piece to commemorate the conferring of the freedom of a town or city on a particular person.
-Once a vessel of this magnitude is used to deliver a letter, you can be assured that the contents are serious or of high importance.
+Once a vessel of this magnitude is used to deliver a letter, it is assured that the contents are serious or of high importance.

-At AC Silver we are fortunate to have a magnificent Scottish Freedom Casket which was presented in 1875, incorporating the heraldic markings for the Earl of Airlie and the city of Dundee, Scotland.
+At AC Silver, we are fortunate to have a magnificent Scottish Freedom Casket which was presented in 1875, incorporating the heraldic markings for the Earl of Airlie and the city of Dundee, Scotland.
 This commemorative box bears a multitude of names and highly decorative scrolling thistle ornamentation to represent the Scottish influence; the thistle is the floral emblem of Scotland and it can be found throughout their heraldry and logos, in addition to being included in their silverware hallmarks.

 The engraved inscription to this piece declares: